Have a listen before you read on. Be warned, though, listening to this on repeat made me feel so uncomfortable I came out in hives.

 I like food that makes me judder a bit, so I have never dipped a rhubarb stalk into sugar, unlike Rosemary and Matthew Burns, and I was like this from a very young age.
 In his book, ‘Sour’, Mark Diacono writes “despite a childhood largely dedicated to sugar and potatoes in all their glorious forms, it is the sour that I remember the most.”
 I have a ridiculously sweet tooth (well, I have an everything tooth, if I am honest), but it is sourness that I return to when I feel jaded.
 Like Diacono, if I am making a crumble for myself, I do not add sugar to the fruit because I need the tart contrast of rhubarb, gooseberries, Bramleys or cranberries against the toasted sugar of their crumble blanket.
 Going savoury, I am particularly enamoured by his rhubarb and radish salad in ‘Sour’ which has in its family tree, Jane Grigson on radishes from her vegetable book, and Claudia Roden’s Moroccan orange and radish salad.
 He suggests a blood orange and cardamom vinegar to dress, and I can’t help conjuring up variations on his theme by deploying a rhubarb and rose vinegar on a salad of orange and radish.
 Or you can travel to Ukraine with Olia Hercules via her first cookbook, ‘Mamushka’ for a rhubarb and radish pickle, which will go with so many different things but in her book accompanies chicken liver and buckwheat.

 In ‘Beyond the North Wind’, you will find Dara Goldstein’s tale of recipe development for a New York City hospital’s immigrant Russian patients who were failing to thrive on their hospital diets.
 Kisel, originally made from oats or split peas, eventually came to be made from fruit.
 Goldstein developed a version flavoured with rhubarb and thickened with potato starch ( also made and eaten in Finland).
-The patients devoured it, in part, because it stirred memories of comforts lost to migration and illness and because it slipped down so easily.
+The patients devoured it, in part, because it stirred memories of comforts lost to migration and illness and slipped down so easily.
 (You do not want to expend unnecessary calories during the act of eating when you are unwell and old.)

 Goldstein’s therapeutic use of rhubarb is a nod to the plant’s origins as a medicine.
 David Allen’s LRB review of Clifford Foust’s ‘Rhubarb: The Wondrous Drug’ describes rhubarb as “a purge exceptional in its gentleness (and thus safe for small children and even for pregnant women), it also possesses tannins that have an astringent, binding effect.
 In the days when purging and bleeding were the standard way of treating illness, a herb that had such virtue was bound to be in almost unlimited demand.”
 I didn’t find it too gentle when I dug up my father’s rhubarb so I could boil up the root to make a potion that possessed remarkable hair-lightening properties.
 I managed to swallow some during the rinsing process, leaving me with a sore stomach from its purging effects and a sore ass from the swat I received from my father when he saw what I had done.